 [laughter]

 IWDM: -and I'm going to try to do that.
 Before I begin this address, I have to make some comments.
-First of all, on the people of this community, you, the many of you who came to the Quran, though you didn't pick up or touch it; you weren't invited to do that, but you did accept that the Quran was the Holy Sacred Book and not the Bible.
+First of all, on the people of this community, you, many of you who came to the Quran, though you didn't pick up or touch it; you weren't invited to do that, but you did accept that the Quran was the Holy Sacred Book and not the Bible.
 You did that in the early '30s, through the '30s, through the '40s, through the '50s, through the '60s, through the '70s, until 1975, February 26 when Allah brought change about and I became your leader by your consent.
 Praise be to Allah.

 I have to say something about you.
-I have observed you all overall the years of my life as a little sailor I was attracted to look at the followers of the [Arabic language]e Muhammad, to look at your faces, to look at your expressions, to listen to what you have to say.
-When you are socializing and when you are listening to [Arabic language] Muhammad talking about the teaching.
-I had an ear that wants to hear what you are saying, your expression.
+I have observed you all over all the years of my life as a little fellow I was attracted to look at the followers of the Honorable Elijah Muhammad, to look at your faces, to look at your expressions, to listen to what you have to say.
+When you are socializing and when you are listening to Honorable Elijah Muhammad talking about the teaching.
+I had an ear that wanted to hear what you are saying, your expression.
 I believe Allah has made me to know you very well and today in White Plains, New York for our 1996 Islamic Convention, I want to say to you I'm very happy, I'm very pleased with you, I'm very proud of you.

 Audience: [Arabic language]